caiannello/Pugputer6309/Hardware/V9958 Video Card/README.md

 ## OPL3 Audio Module

 There's enough empty space on the video card to add this little music synthesizer module.
 The chips are one [Yamaha YMF262](https://www.polynominal.com/yamaha-opl3/) FM synthesizer, a YAC512 Stereo DAC, and an MC33074 buffer amplifier.
-There's some demos in the software demos section which playing some of my favorite VGM tunes, and it sounds very good to me.
+There's some demos in the software demos section which play some of my favorite VGM tunes, and it sounds very good to me besides a very faint whine in the background which reminds me of the old Soundblaster days.
+Might need to find a way to filter that. :)

 ![OPL3 Module](https://raw.githubusercontent.com/caiannello/Pugputer6309/main/Hardware/V9958%20Video%20Card/opl3_module_prototype.jpg)